xybu/onedrive-d-old/README.md

 A Microsoft OneDrive desktop client / daemon on Linux, written in Python 3.

+## Note for this branch

+This branch experiments with daemonification of onedrive-d process.

 ## Install

 Steps 1, 2, and 5 need to be done manually.
 For steps 3 and 4, the script file `install.sh` will handle the work automatically.